You are here: Infothek - Information on Blood Pressure: Basics - Harmonized Global Normal Blood Pressure Values

 • North America:

-• The 2017 guideline from the American Heart Association (AHA) and the American College of Cardiology (ACC) defined hypertension as a blood pressure value of ≥130/80 mmHg, a significant change from the previous threshold of 140/90 mmHg 1.
-This guideline also eliminated the category „Prehypertension“ and replaced it with „Elevated Blood Pressure“ for systolic values between 120–129 mmHg and diastolic values below 80 mmHg 1.
-The recommendations emphasize a risk-based treatment approach and suggest a target blood pressure of <130/80 mmHg for adults with confirmed hypertension and existing cardiovascular disease or a 10-year risk for atherosclerotic cardiovascular disease (ASCVD) of 10% or higher 1.
-AHA and ACC also promote the initiative „Target: BP“ to improve blood pressure control rates 1.
-The aggressive approach of AHA/ACC in defining and treating hypertension reflects a strong commitment to early intervention to reduce cardiovascular risk.
+• The 2017 guideline from the American Heart Association (AHA) and the American College of Cardiology (ACC) defined hypertension as a blood pressure of ≥130/80 mmHg, a significant change from the previous threshold of 140/90 mmHg 1.
+This guideline also removed the category "prehypertension" and replaced it with "Elevated blood pressure" for systolic values between 120–129 mmHg and diastolic values under 80 mmHg 1.
+The recommendations emphasize a risk-based treatment approach and suggest a target blood pressure of <130/80 mmHg for adults with confirmed hypertension who have established cardiovascular disease or a 10-year risk for atherosclerotic cardiovascular disease (ASCVD) of 10% or higher 1.
+The AHA and ACC also promote the "Target: BP" initiative to improve blood pressure control rates 1.
+The AHA/ACC's more aggressive approach to defining and treating hypertension reflects a strong commitment to early intervention to reduce cardiovascular risk.

-• The American Diabetes Association (ADA) recommends in its Standards of Medical Care in Diabetes (2024) a target blood pressure of <130/80 mmHg for individuals with diabetes who have a higher cardiovascular risk 31.
+• The American Diabetes Association (ADA) recommends in its Standards of Medical Care in Diabetes (2024) a blood pressure target of <130/80 mmHg for people with diabetes who have higher cardiovascular risk 31.
 For many other adults with diabetes, a target of <140/90 mmHg is still recommended 31.
-The differentiated target values of the ADA underscore the importance of risk stratification in the treatment of hypertension in diabetics.
+The ADA's differentiated targets underline the importance of risk stratification when treating hypertension in people with diabetes.

-• The Kidney Disease: Improving Global Outcomes (KDIGO) guideline from 2021 for the treatment of blood pressure in chronic kidney disease (CKD) recommends a target systolic blood pressure of <120 mmHg for most adults with CKD, provided it is tolerated 35.
+• The Kidney Disease: Improving Global Outcomes (KDIGO) guideline from 2021 for blood pressure management in chronic kidney disease (CKD) recommends a systolic blood pressure target of <120 mmHg for most adults with CKD, if tolerated 35.
 This recommendation reflects a more intensive approach to blood pressure control in this high-risk population.
-The very low systolic target of KDIGO indicates the high cardiovascular risk and the risk of progression of kidney disease in this patient group.
+KDIGO's very low systolic target points to the high cardiovascular risk and the risk of kidney disease progression in these patients.

 • For hypertension in pregnancy, the 2019 guidelines from the American College of Obstetricians and Gynecologists (ACOG) define hypertension as a blood pressure of ≥140/90 mmHg 27.
-ACOG recommends keeping blood pressure during pregnancy with antihypertensive treatment below 160/110 mmHg 27.
-The higher threshold of ACOG for treating hypertension in pregnancy reflects the need to consider fetal perfusion.
+ACOG recommends keeping blood pressure during pregnancy below 160/110 mmHg with antihypertensive treatment 27.
+ACOG's higher treatment threshold in pregnancy reflects the need to consider fetal perfusion.

 • Europe:

 • The 2024 guidelines from the European Society of Cardiology (ESC) and the European Society of Hypertension (ESH) define hypertension as a blood pressure of ≥140/90 mmHg 1.
-These guidelines recommend a target systolic blood pressure range of 120–129 mmHg for most adults receiving antihypertensive medications, provided the treatment is well tolerated 1.
-The ESC/ESH guidelines also specify age-specific blood pressure targets for older adults 1.
-The approach of ESC/ESH is somewhat more conservative than that of AHA/ACC regarding the definition of hypertension, but it still advocates for lower target values.
+These guidelines recommend, for most adults receiving antihypertensive medication, a systolic target range of 120–129 mmHg if the treatment is well tolerated 1.
+The ESC/ESH guidelines also provide age-specific blood pressure targets for older people 1.
+The ESC/ESH approach is somewhat more conservative than the AHA/ACC regarding the definition of hypertension, but it still supports lower treatment targets.

 • South America:

-• The provided material indicates guidelines from the Sociedad Interamericana de Hipertensión (SIH), Sociedad Argentina de Hipertensión Arterial (SAHA) and Sociedade Brasileira de Cardiologia (SBC).
-However, specific details regarding their latest recommendations on blood pressure classifications and targets are not extensively covered in the provided research 58.
-The Inter-American Society of Cardiology (IASC) suggests using the blood pressure classification of the Latin American Society of Hypertension (LASH) 62.
-The LASH guidelines from 2017 maintain the classic definition of hypertension at ≥140/90 mmHg 62.
+• The material provided points to guidelines from the Sociedad Interamericana de Hipertensión (SIH), Sociedad Argentina de Hipertensión Arterial (SAHA), and the Sociedade Brasileira de Cardiologia (SBC).
+Specific details on their latest recommendations for blood pressure classifications and targets were not extensively covered in the provided research 58.
+The Inter-American Society of Cardiology (IASC) recommends using the blood pressure classification of the Latin American Society of Hypertension (LASH) 62.
+LASH's 2017 guidelines retain the classic definition of hypertension at ≥140/90 mmHg 62.

 • Africa:

-• The Pan-African Society of Cardiology (PASCAR) published a commentary in 2021 on the global hypertension practice guidelines of the International Society of Hypertension (ISH) from 2020 1.
-PASCAR's approach emphasizes resource-stratified recommendations for hypertension management across the continent 71.
-PASCAR> proposes a classification that defines hypertension as ≥140/90 mmHg 78.
+• The Pan-African Society of Cardiology (PASCAR) published a commentary in 2021 on the 2020 global hypertension practice guidelines of the International Society of Hypertension (ISH) 1.
+The PASCAR approach emphasizes resource-stratified recommendations for hypertension management across the continent 71.
+PASCAR> proposes a classification that defines high blood pressure as ≥140/90 mmHg 78.

-• The guidelines of the Southern African Hypertension Society (SAHS) from 2014 define hypertension as a persistently elevated blood pressure in the office of ≥140/90 mmHg 71.
-SAHS recommends a universal target of <140/90 mmHg for antihypertensive treatment 71.
+• The guidelines of the Southern African Hypertension Society (SAHS) from 2014 define hypertension as a persistently high blood pressure in the doctor's office of ≥140/90 mmHg 71.
+SAHS recommends a universal treatment target of <140/90 mmHg for blood pressure management 71.

 • Asia:

-• The guidelines of the Japanese Society of Hypertension (JSH) from 2019 define hypertension as ≥140/90 mmHg 18.
-The recommended target blood pressure in the office is <130/80 mmHg for adults under 75 years and <140/90 mmHg for individuals aged 75 years and older 18.
-The JSH guidelines from 2019 largely align with the US guidelines regarding blood pressure thresholds.
+• The Japanese Society of Hypertension (JSH) guidelines from 2019 define high blood pressure as ≥140/90 mmHg 18.
+The recommended target blood pressure measured in the doctor's office is <130/80 mmHg for adults under 75 years and <140/90 mmHg for people aged 75 years and older 18.
+The JSH 2019 guidelines largely agree with the US guidelines on blood pressure thresholds.

-• The focused update of the Korean guidelines from 2018 (Korean Society of Hypertension, KSH) in 2022 generally recommends a target blood pressure of <140/90 mmHg, with a more intensive target of <130/80 mmHg for high-risk patients 23.
-The KSH guidelines differentiate blood pressure targets based on the cardiovascular risk of patients.
+• The focused update of the Korean guidelines from 2018 (Korean Society of Hypertension, KSH), revised in 2022, generally recommends a target blood pressure of <140/90 mmHg, with a more intensive target of <130/80 mmHg for high-risk patients 23.
+The KSH guidelines tailor blood pressure goals based on the patient's cardiovascular risk.

-• The guidelines of the Chinese Hypertension League (CHL) from 2024 maintain the diagnostic threshold for hypertension at 140/90 mmHg, but recommend a target blood pressure of <130/80 mmHg for most individuals, as tolerated 24.
-The CHL guidelines are moving towards lower target blood pressure values, similar to other regions.
+• The Chinese Hypertension League (CHL) guidelines from 2024 keep the diagnostic threshold for hypertension at 140/90 mmHg, but recommend a target blood pressure of <130/80 mmHg for most people if tolerated 24.
+The CHL guidelines are moving toward lower target blood pressures, similar to trends in other regions.

-• Experts at the 76th Annual Meeting of the Cardiological Society of India (CSI) presented new guidelines for hypertension management in 2024, emphasizing an ideal blood pressure below 120/80 mmHg 99.
-For individuals over 80 years, slightly higher values may be acceptable 99.
-The CSI guidelines seem to aim for a very strict ideal blood pressure.
+• Experts at the 76th Annual Meeting of the Cardiological Society of India (CSI) presented new hypertension management guidelines in 2024 that emphasize an ideal blood pressure below 120/80 mmHg 99.
+Slightly higher values may be acceptable for people over 80 years 99.
+The CSI guidelines appear to aim for a very strict ideal blood pressure.

 • Australia and New Zealand:

-• The guidelines of the National Heart Foundation of Australia (NHF) from 2016 define hypertension as a blood pressure in the office of 140/90 mmHg or higher 6.
-They recommend a target of <140/90 mmHg, with lower targets (<120 mmHg systolic) considered appropriate for high-risk groups if well tolerated 6.
+• The National Heart Foundation of Australia (NHF) guidelines from 2016 define hypertension as a blood pressure in the doctor's office of 140/90 mmHg or more 6.
+They recommend a target of <140/90 mmHg, with lower goals (<120 mmHg systolic) for high-risk groups if well tolerated 6.
 The National Hypertension Taskforce aims to increase blood pressure control rates to 70 % by 2030 102.

-• The 2018 consensus statement from the Cardiac Society of Australia and New Zealand (CSANZ) and the New Zealand Ministry of Health recommends individualizing blood pressure targets based on cardiovascular disease risk 1.
-For individuals at high CVD risk, the target is <130/80 mmHg, while for lower risk it is <140/90 mmHg 1.
-The guidelines in Australia and New Zealand increasingly emphasize the importance of cardiovascular risk assessment in guiding blood pressure targets.
+• The 2018 consensus statement from the Cardiac Society of Australia and New Zealand (CSANZ) and the New Zealand Ministry of Health recommends individualizing blood pressure targets based on cardiovascular risk 1.
+For people at high CVD risk the target is <130/80 mmHg, while for lower risk it is <140/90 mmHg 1.
+Guidelines in Australia and New Zealand increasingly stress the importance of cardiovascular risk assessment to guide blood pressure goals.

-• Patients with Diabetes Mellitus: The guidelines generally recommend a target blood pressure of <140/90 mmHg for most patients with diabetes 31.
-However, many professional societies, including ADA, JSH, KSH, and CSI, suggest a stricter target of <130/80 mmHg for patients at high cardiovascular risk 31.
-Preferred antihypertensives are often ACE inhibitors, ARBs, calcium channel blockers, and thiazide diuretics 1.
+• Patients with diabetes: Guidelines generally recommend a target blood pressure of <140/90 mmHg for most people with diabetes 31.
+Many professional societies, including the ADA, JSH, KSH and CSI, however, suggest a stricter target of <130/80 mmHg for patients with high cardiovascular risk 31.
+Preferred antihypertensive drugs often include ACE inhibitors, ARBs, calcium channel blockers and thiazide diuretics 1.

-• Patients with Chronic Kidney Disease (CKD): The KDIGO guideline recommends a systolic target blood pressure of <120 mmHg 35, while the ESC/ESH suggests <140/90 mmHg (with <130/80 mmHg if tolerated) 35.
-Other guidelines, such as JSH, KSH, CHL, NHF, and CSANZ/NZ, also generally recommend target values around <130/80 mmHg 35.
+• Patients with chronic kidney disease (CKD): The KDIGO guideline recommends a systolic target blood pressure of <120 mmHg 35, while the ESC/ESH suggests <140/90 mmHg (with <130/80 mmHg if tolerated) 35.
+Other guidelines, such as JSH, KSH, CHL, NHF and CSANZ/NZ, generally recommend targets around <130/80 mmHg 35.
 ACE inhibitors and ARBs are often preferred 1.

-• Patients with Cardiovascular Diseases (CAD, Stroke): In general, a target of <130/80 mmHg is recommended for patients with stroke 1, coronary artery disease 1 and heart failure 4.
+• Patients with cardiovascular disease (coronary heart disease, stroke): In general, a target of <130/80 mmHg is recommended for patients with stroke 1, coronary artery disease 1 and heart failure 4.

-A key difference between global guidelines is the threshold for the diagnosis of hypertension, with AHA/ACC advocating a lower threshold of 130/80 mmHg compared to ESC/ESH, JSH, and CHL, which maintain the traditional value of 140/90 mmHg 1.
-Despite this difference, there is strong consensus across all guidelines on the fundamental role of lifestyle changes, including dietary modification, regular physical activity, weight management, and smoking cessation, as cornerstones of hypertension management 1.
-A notable trend observed in various regions is the increasing adoption of lower blood pressure targets, particularly for individuals identified as high-risk patients for cardiovascular events, such as those with diabetes, chronic kidney disease, or a history of stroke or heart attack 1.
-This shift is largely attributed to the growing evidence from clinical studies demonstrating the benefits of more intensive blood pressure control in these populations 1.
-Furthermore, there is an increasing emphasis on the importance of out-of-office blood pressure measurement, including both home blood pressure monitoring and ambulatory blood pressure monitoring, for more accurate diagnosis and effective long-term management of hypertension 1.
-Finally, hypertension in specific populations such as children, adolescents, and pregnant women is receiving increasing attention, leading to the development of more specific guidelines for these groups 1.
-A new trend is the increasing recommendation of single-pill combination therapies to improve medication adherence 1.
-The incorporation of newer technologies such as validated wearable devices for screening and monitoring is emerging as a future direction for more continuous and patient-centered blood pressure management 1.
-The differing recommendations for blood pressure targets for older adults and patients with CKD highlight areas where further research and consensus are needed 1.
+A major difference between global guidelines is the diagnostic threshold for hypertension: the AHA/ACC favors a lower threshold of 130/80 mmHg, compared with the ESC/ESH, JSH and CHL, which keep the traditional 140/90 mmHg 1.
+Despite this difference, all guidelines strongly agree on the core role of lifestyle changessuch as dietary changes, regular physical activity, weight management and quitting smokingas the foundation of blood pressure management 1.
+A notable trend seen in various regions is the increasing adoption of lower blood pressure targets, especially for people identified as high risk for cardiovascular events, such as those with diabetes, chronic kidney disease or a history of stroke or heart attack 1.
+This shift is largely driven by growing evidence from clinical trials showing benefits of more intensive blood pressure control in these groups 1.
+In addition, there is increasing emphasis on measuring blood pressure outside the doctor's office, including both home and ambulatory blood pressure monitoring, for more accurate diagnosis and effective long-term management of hypertension 1.
+Hypertension in specific populations such as children, adolescents and pregnant people is also receiving more attention, leading to more tailored guidelines for these groups 1.
+A new trend is the growing recommendation of singlepill combination therapies to improve medication adherence 1.
+The use of newer technologies, like validated wearable devices for screening and monitoring, is also emerging as a future direction toward more continuous and patient-centered blood pressure care 1.
+The differing recommendations on blood pressure targets for older adults and patients with CKD highlight areas where more research and consensus are needed 1.

-Healthcare professionals should be aware of the specific guidelines relevant to their region and patient population 1.
-A personalized approach to blood pressure management is recommended, taking into account individual risk factors, comorbidities, and patient preferences 1.
-Accurate blood pressure measurement techniques and the role of out-of-office blood pressure measurement should be emphasized 1.
-Continuous patient education and support to promote lifestyle changes and medication adherence are essential 1.
-Future research directions include studies to further clarify optimal blood pressure targets in specific populations such as very elderly, frail individuals and those with complex comorbidities 1.
-Further research is needed to assess the long-term effects of introducing lower diagnostic thresholds for hypertension 1.
-Studies to evaluate the effectiveness and cost-effectiveness of newer technologies for blood pressure measurement and treatment are required 1.
-Additionally, further investigation of strategies to improve global harmonization of hypertension guidelines is desirable 1.
-Additional research is needed to examine the impact of blood pressure management on pregnancy outcomes with lower blood pressure targets 1.
-Studies on optimal blood pressure targets in children and adolescents that consider long-term cardiovascular outcomes are also necessary 1.
+Health professionals should be aware of the specific guidelines that apply to their region and patient population 1.
+A personalized approach to blood pressure management is recommended, taking into account individual risk factors, comorbidities and patient preferences 1.
+Accurate blood pressure measurement techniques and the role of out-of-office blood pressure monitoring should be emphasized 1.
+Ongoing patient education and support to encourage lifestyle changes and medication adherence are essential 1.
+Future research priorities include studies to clarify optimal blood pressure targets in specific groups such as very old, frail people and those with complex comorbidities 1.
+More research is needed to assess the long-term effects of adopting lower diagnostic thresholds for hypertension 1.
+Studies evaluating the effectiveness and cost-effectiveness of newer technologies for blood pressure measurement and management are required 1.
+Further work to improve global harmonization of hypertension guidelines is also desirable 1.
+Additional research is needed to study the impact of blood pressure management on pregnancy outcomes with lower blood pressure targets 1.
+Studies on optimal blood pressure goals for children and adolescents that consider long-term cardiovascular outcomes are likewise necessary 1.

 8. Conclusion

-The global blood pressure guidelines for 2025 present a complex picture that reflects both areas of consensus and significant differences 1.
-Adherence to evidence-based clinical guidelines is of utmost importance for the effective management of hypertension and the prevention of its associated cardiovascular complications 1.
-Healthcare professionals must recognize the similarities and, more importantly, the nuances and differences between the recommendations of various international medical societies 1.
-The application of these global guidelines requires careful consideration of individual patient characteristics, including their age, existing comorbidities, overall cardiovascular risk profile, and the specific context of their regional healthcare environment 1.
-As the field of hypertension research continues to evolve, the guidelines are expected to undergo further revisions and updates 1.
-Therefore, continuous professional development and a commitment to staying informed about the latest findings are crucial for providing optimal, patient-centered care in the management of this widespread and significant health condition 1.
+Global blood pressure guidelines for 2025 paint a complex picture that shows both areas of agreement and significant differences 1.
+Following evidence-based clinical guidance is essential for effective management of high blood pressure and to prevent related cardiovascular complications 1.
+Health professionals need to recognize both the common ground andperhaps more importantlythe nuances and differences between recommendations from various international medical societies 1.
+Applying these global guidelines requires careful consideration of individual patient characteristics, including age, existing comorbidities, overall cardiovascular risk profile and the specific context of the local health-care environment 1.
+As hypertension research continues to evolve, guidelines will likely undergo further revisions and updates 1.
+Therefore, ongoing professional development and a commitment to staying up-to-date with the latest evidence are key to providing optimal, patient-centered care for this widespread and important health condition 1.

 9. Appendix